Which Chevy V8 Models Are Actually Worth It in 2025? A Mechanic Breaks Down the Numbers

 Problem is, not every Chevy V8 is a home run in 2025.

-Some of 'em are gold.
+Some of them are gold.
 Some of 'em are hand grenades with a chrome intake and a prayer.

 You want real advice?